earlyprint/earlyprint.github.io/about.md

 how the license affects your use of the texts.
 If you are interested in licensing the texts for commercial use, please contact Martin Mueller at
 <martinmueller@northwestern.edu> .

+### Images

+Page images are linked via the [International Image Interoperability Framework (IIIF)](https://iiif.io) to image servers at institutions around the world.
+We have made a sincere effort to display the origin of each image on the page in which it appears and to provide only images that are free for non-commercial use.
+The precise terms of use vary by image provider.
+If you have questions or concerns about the use or provenance of the images to which we link, please write us at <editors@earlprint.org>.

 ### Software